FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

 which are causing hazardous conditions.
 Members agreed with the importance that trees and

-hedging in estates be dealt with where they become an issue in an area.--- 18
+hedging in estates be dealt with where they become an issue in an area.
+---
+18

 The Director of Service, Environment, Climate Action and Shared Services, stated that trees are